satheerajay/DevOps-100-Day-Challenge/README.md

-# DevOps-100-Day-Challenge
+# DevOps 100-Day Challenge

-KodeKloud DevOps 100 Day challenge every task every day
+This repository contains my solutions and notes for the **KodeKloud DevOps 100-Day Challenge**.
+The challenge focuses on **hands-on practical tasks every day**, simulating real-world DevOps scenarios.

+## About the Challenge

-Instead of passive lectures, I’ll tackle one practical DevOps task per day—just like on the job
+Instead of passive lectures, the challenge encourages tackling **one practical DevOps task per day**, just like on the job.
+By the end of 100 days, you will have built a strong foundation in multiple DevOps tools and practices.

+## Key Areas Covered

-The challenge guides you through key areas including:
+The challenge guides you through the following topics:

-Linux scripting ,system navigation and troubleshooting
+- **Linux**: Scripting, system navigation, and troubleshooting

-Git workflows (branching, rebasing, team practices)

-Docker containerization
+- **Git**: Workflows including branching, rebasing, and team practices
+- **Docker**: Containerization and management

-Kubernetes deployment and troubleshooting
+- **Kubernetes**: Deployment, scaling, and troubleshooting

-Jenkins pipelines and CI/CD pipelines
+- **Jenkins**: CI/CD pipelines and automation

-Infrastructure automation using Ansible
+- **Ansible**: Infrastructure automation and configuration management

-Infrastructure as Code with Terraform (across AWS/GCP/Azure)
+- **Terraform**: Infrastructure as Code (IaC) for AWS, GCP, and Azure

+## Objective

+The main goal of this challenge is to **build hands-on skills** in DevOps, create a **public portfolio**, and prepare for real-world DevOps tasks.

+## Repository Structure

+Each day has a separate folder or file containing: